Lifting and access

 CriteriaQuestion to answerWhy it matters

-Primary access needIs the issue paint access, tire work, underbody work, movement, or retrofit?The lift family should follow the real task, not the product name.
+Primary access needIs the issue paint access, tire work, underbody work, movement, or retrofit?The lift family follows the real task, not the product name.

 Bay footprintHow much floor area and working clearance are available?Compact and retrofit systems may be better when the workshop cannot rebuild the bay.